Articles (4)

-We're calling it – Darwin is one of Australia’s best-kept secrets.
+We're saying it loud and clear: Darwin is one of Australia’s best-kept secrets.
 It’s that far northern city where people put ice in their beer, dodge cyclones and take their life into their hands if they ever step into the sea.
 And while there is something a little untamed about Australia’s northernmost capital city, that’s what makes it so much fun to visit.
-Whether you’re here to access the majesty of Kakadu and Litchfield National Parks, check out the incredible international food scene or just planning to kick back by the water in this tropical paradise while the rest of the country shivers through winter, there’s something in Darwin for everyone.
-RECOMMENDED: The best restaurants in Darwin right now.
+Whether you’re here to access the majesty of Kakadu and Litchfield National Parks, check out the incredible international food scene or just planning to kick back by the water in this tropical paradise while the rest of the country shivers through winter, there’s something in Darwin for everyone. 🍽️ The best restaurants in Darwin right now🚗 All the best day trips from Darwin🍸 Where to go for a drink in town

 The 8 best museums and galleries in Darwin